Pittsburgh PA: Who’s Making Movies Today?

 A stabilized ruin, the Carrie Furnace is Pittsburgh’s last one standing, and, for obvious reasons, a darling of “Apocalyptic” filmmakers and other fans of postindustrial decay.

-Among the many movies, shows and music videos filmed here is the very dark, all-star vehicle, Out of the Furnace.
+Among the many movies, shows, and music videos filmed here is the very dark, all-star vehicle, Out of the Furnace.
 Christian Bale chased Woody Harrelson through the base of the furnace, and no – those weren’t real rocks used in the head-bashing sequences.
-You can still see man-made foam stone on a behind the scenes tour.
+You can still see man-made foam stone on a behind-the-scenes tour.

 Carrie Blast Furnaces Pittsburgh PA

 The Carrie Furnace made an appearance in the opening scene of Mrs. Soifel, and was backdrop to a BBC Documentary on Andrew Carnegie.
 During your tour, you’ll learn about the process of steelmaking, filmmaking and history of this region.
-Tours May-Oct, Wed – Sun, several times a day, $24 adults, $14 kids.

 Soldiers and Sailors Memorial, Pittsburgh